Psijii/sp2_f23_v5/README.md

 ![Style Guide](styleguide.png)

-Include a brief description or instructions for the style guide.
+Style guide is used as a guideline for the colours, fonts, placeholders, cards and similar items.

 ### Prototype

 ![Prototype](prototype.png)

-Include a brief description or instructions for the prototype.
+The prototype is just a prototype, and the final design will not be 100% exact match as the prototype.

 ### Project Management